Adedamola99/damia-site/README.md

 # 🌐 Personal Portfolio

 Welcome to my personal portfolio!
-This project showcases my skills, projects, and experience as a **FullStack Developer, Technical Writer, and Mobile App Developer**.
+This project showcases my skills, projects, and experience as a **FullStack Developer, Technical Writer, and Wordpress Developer**.
 It also highlights the technology stack I've used to build various projects, and it's designed to be responsive, sleek, and accessible.

 ## ✨ Features